opentrustlabs/opentrust-identity/README.md

 - PostgreSQL
 - Cassandra

-Support for Mongo, Aurora, Spanner, and Cockroach is part of future development of this tool.
+Support for Mongo, Aurora, Spanner, and Cockroach is part of the future development of this tool.

 ### The software stack